Skip to main content

 Task analysis

-• Initial analysis — available after the task creation.
-This report provides general information about the task, including: title, assignee, languages, words count, total number of keys.
+• Initial analysis — available immediately after task creation, this report provides a general overview of the task, including the title, assignee, languages involved, word count, and the total number of keys.

 Did this answer your question?